lucianjames/Cyber-EPQ-project/log.md

 ## 28/01/22
-Added hashcat to the plan.
+Added hashcat to the plan, "analysis of password datasets" from the previous outline did include using hashcat, but specifically mentioning it makes it clearer

 The current planned timescales are:
 * Introduction section {STARTED}